liuye744/SimpleAuth/README.md

 }
 ```
 #### Example 2: Counting accesses separately for the same endpoint with different parameters
+The passed parameters result in different access restrictions (e.g. wanting to limit each resource to N likes every certain period of time).
 ```java
 @RestController
 public class MyController {